Two kingdoms doctrine: Response and influence

 Luther's articulation of the two kingdoms doctrine had little effect on the practical reality of church government in Lutheran territories during the Reformation.
 With the rise of cuius regio, eius religio, civil authorities had extensive influence on the shape of the church in their realm, and Luther was forced to cede much of the power previously granted to church officers starting in 1525.
-However, Calvin was able to establish after significant struggle in Geneva under the Ecclesiastical Ordinances a form of church government with much greater power.
+However, in Geneva John Calvin was able to establish a form of church government with much greater power under the Ecclesiastical Ordinances, but only after a significant struggle.
 Most significantly the Genevan Consistory was given the exclusive authority to excommunicate church members.